infinilabs/coco-extensions/docs/README.md

 * `type`: Extension type.
 For third-party extension, the following types are currently supported:

-  * `extension`: An extension of type `extension` behaves like a folder, i.e., a container for sub-extensions.
+  * `group` or `extension`: An extension of such types behaves like a folder, i.e., a container for sub-extensions.

     Currently, sub-extensions should be of type `command`, which should be set in the `commands` field.